 Instructions

-- In a large bowl, whisk together the flour, sugar (if making sweet scones), baking powder, salt, and spices together.
+- Whisk together the flour, baking powder, salt, and spices together in a large bowl.

-- Use a pastry cutter or your hands to cut in the butter until the mixture resembles large crumbs.
+- Use a pastry cutter or your hands to cut in the butter into the flour until the mixture resembles large crumbs.

 - Form a well in the middle of the flour mixture and add the wet ingredients.
 Fold in the wet ingredients into the flour.
-Do not over mix. fold in the cheddar and bring the dough together to form a ball.
+Do not over mix and bring the dough together to form a ball.

 - Transfer the dough to a floured surface and squish down the ball to form a disc shape about 7 - 8 inches in diameter.